digst/cloud/design.md

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
 The essential charateristics of a cloud are Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services cf. [NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

-Cloud First means that cloud technology should always be considered when designing.
+Cloud First means that cloud technology should always be considered when designing new applications and integrations.
 Simply because the above mentioned characteristics are generally desirable and for the foreseen future best can be reached by the use of cloud technology.
 However, a Cloud First principle entails second and perhaps third line alternatives.
 Organisations should always choose the best tool for the job, duly respecting the relative long life time of government it-solutions and the everchanging overall organisation.